mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - Say that it became enabled by default.
 - Say whether it's enabled on GitLab.com.
-- Say whether it can be enabled or disabled per-project.
+- Say whether it can be enabled or disabled by project.
 - Say whether it's recommended for production use.
 - Document how to disable and enable it.

-For example, for a feature initially deployed disabled by default, that became enabled by default, that is enabled on GitLab.com, that cannot be enabled or disabled per-project, and ready for production use:
+For example, for a feature initially deployed disabled by default, that became enabled by default, that's enabled on GitLab.com, that cannot be enabled or disabled by project, and ready for production use:

 ````markdown
 # Feature Name